How to Access the Dark Web Safely: A 2024 Beginner’s Guide

 • 30-day money-back guarantee

-PIA works with: Windows, macOS, Linux, Android, iOS, and more.
+PIA works on: Windows, macOS, Linux, Android, iOS, and more.

 Why You Need a VPN to Be Safe on the Dark Web

-While onion routing makes it more difficult for third parties to trace your data back to you, it’s still possible to identify you through the Dark Web browser.
+Onion routing makes it more difficult for third parties to trace your data back to you, but it’s still possible to identify you through Tor.
 Without a VPN, your IP address is exposed to anyone who wants to find it.
 There are also risks of data breaches if the security of the Tor website you are using is compromised.

-For example, in 2014, the FBI caught users involved in illegal activity on the Dark Web because of a security issue with JavaScript.
-In 2017, the Darknet’s system failure resulted in multiple websites crashing and exposing the IP addresses of many of its users.
+For example, in 2014 the FBI caught users involved in illegal activity on the dark web because of a security issue with JavaScript.
+In 2017, a system failure resulted in multiple websites crashing and exposing the IP addresses of many of its users.
 Though Tor developers tend to fix issues quickly, they can’t always keep up with them.

 A VPN encrypts your data before it reaches your ISP.
 It also hides your IP address by relocating your virtual location.
 That way, your ISP won’t know you’re browsing on Tor, and your activity will remain private.